 - Business Investment Growth – Debt finance to growing medium and larger businesses with sound prospects (£90 million).

 - Local Communities and Enterprise – Smaller loans in order to support small businesses, including start-ups and social enterprises (£10 million).
-This will be launched this Autumn.
+This will be launched in early 2022.

 - Property and Infrastructure – Investment in commercial sites and premises to encourage businesses to invest in Warwickshire and create jobs. (£40 million).
-This third pillar will also be launched this Autumn.
+This third pillar will also be launched in early 2022.

 There is more information on the Fund and the process for applying in the WRIF Prospectus.

-The Business Investment and Growth Fund is now open to expressions of interest.
+The Business Investment Growth Fund and Local Communities & Enterprise Fund are now open to expressions of interest.

-The Local Communities and Enterprise Fund and the Property and Infrastructure Fund will be launched in the Autumn.
+The Property and Infrastructure Fund will be launched in 2022.
 Further updates will be published on these pages.